f4faysal/image-gallery/README.md

 - Tailwind CSS for styling
 - DnD Kint Core for drag and drop functionality
 - React Transition Group for animations
+- React Toastify for notifications
+- Material Tailwind for UI components
 - Vercel for hosting

 ## Getting Started